MicrosoftDocs/CommunityToolkit/docs/maui/views/semantic-order-view.md

 ## Using the SemanticOrderView

 The following example shows how the `SemanticOrderView` can change the order in which the screen reader announces elements away from the order in which they are added to the user interface.
-The example adds the `Label` rendering the title after the `Label` that renders the description, this would mean that the `DescriptionLabel` would be announced before the `TitleLabel`.
+The XAML below shows the `TitleLabel` rendering the title _after_ the `DescriptionLabel` that renders the description, this means that visually we will see the description before the title.
+While that might make sense when someone is looking at it, it doesn't necessarily make sense for someone who is visually impaired and doesn't see the screen (entirely).

 ```xaml
 <ContentPage